undergrad-partner-school

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 1,204 in 2021.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Retention Rate

-As reported in 2021, the freshman retention rate for St. Clair County Community College was 58%.
+The freshman retention rate for St Clair County Community College was 65% in 2021.

 Student Body